gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It only took her a moment to tell each of them what had happened and send them off to start waking others.
 That done,
-she hurried toward the trading hall.
+she hurried to the trading hall.

 She reached it just in time to hear Sergeant Dorbu say, "I'm sorry, honored.
 I'm so sorry for all of this."